ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/README.md

 ```

-This Dockerfile instructs to start with a base image containing Python version 3.11 (it is going to contain Ubuntu as operating system and components required to run Python), install the required packages listed in *requirements.txt*, copy all the scrupts and other necessary files for the app into the image (copy your own files here as well), and, finally, points to the script to start the app.
+This Dockerfile instructs to start with a base image containing Python version 3.11 (it is going to contain Ubuntu as operating system and components required to run Python), install the required packages listed in *requirements.txt*, copy all the scripts and other necessary files for the app into the image (copy your own files here as well), and, finally, points to the script to start the app.
 The Dockerfile also contains information about which user should be running the app and which port it should expose.

 At this point, you should have the following file structure in your app directory: